Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-3/README.md

     * Use the db info to check the database for supplied username, and see if password matches
     * Export the router

-1. Test your work that the new /login route works.
+1. Test your work and check that the new version of /login route works.